Why are we here

 You might have a main language now, but maybe in the future your business wants to go international or you might even want to switch to english as your main language like Uberspace did in 2019.
 In that case having chosen an implicit style of URLs will be a downside!
 I would highly recommend going with one of the explicit schemes.

-Do I have / want to have full language coverage of everythin?
+Do I have / want to have full language coverage of everything?

 This is a question (speaking from my experience) stakeholders will change their mind on multiple times during one meeting.
 First they'll say yes, then they'll see the effort of translating and say no, then they'll might see some legal implications and say hard yes and finally they find some diverging paths (typically some days after the meeting) and revert back to no.

 Shoutout to Wikipedia here, who managed to have one of the best i18n solutions I've seen to date.
-They fully implemented the implicit/translated scheme.
+They fully implemented the explicit/translated scheme using subdomains.

 This is not only a question about wether or not you want to support full translations for main content, but also wether or not you will have diverging content per language.
 An example for diverging content might be a online shop that sells certain items only in some countries.
 An example for full coverage (or at least aiming for that) would be wikipedia.